2023 Best Value Clinical/Medical Laboratory Science Bachelor's Degree Schools

 Top 25 Best Schools for Affordable Quality for a Bachelor's in Clinical/Medical Laboratory Science

 Our analysis found University of Wisconsin - Milwaukee Flex to be the best value school for clinical/medical laboratory science students who want to pursue a bachelor’s degree in the United States.
-Located in the city of Milwaukee, UWM Flexible Option is a public school with a small student population.
+Located in the large city of Milwaukee, UWM Flexible Option is a public college with a small student population.

-Out-of-state tuition fees for undergraduate students at UWM Flexible Option are $6,750 per year.
+UWM Flexible Option undergraduate students pay an average of $6,750 in tuition and fees each year.
 While working on their Bachelor's Degree, clinical laboratory science majors at UWM Flexible Option accumulate an average of around $32,649 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $362.

 Full Clinical/Medical Laboratory Science at Brigham Young University - Provo Report